wallet616/CenterElements/README.md

 # CenterElements

-A JavaScript library that allows you to easyly center vertivaly html elements.
+A JavaScript library that allows you to easily center vertically html elements.

 ### Prerequisites